apple/ccs-caldavtester/README.txt

 				the relative path for the file containing the request body data.

+			ELEMENT <generator>
+				a callback and set of arguments used to generate the data.

+				ELEMENT <callback>
+					the name of the generator method to execute.

+				ELEMENT <arg>
+					arguments sent to the generator method.

+					ELEMENT <name>
+						the name of the argument.

+					ELEMENT <value>
+						values for the argument.

 			ELEMENT <substitute>
 				a set of substitution variables to use on this data only.